FaiyazAwsaf/SecureShell/README.md

 # SecureShell
 Welcome to SecureShell, a command-line application developed in C++ using modern C++ libraries.
-This application enables users to efficiently navigate the Windows file system, execute cmd-let operations, and manage files with enhanced security features.
-SecureShell also supports multi-language program compilation with a single command, providing a seamless development experience.
-Additionally, users can encrypt and decrypt files using various encryption techniques and secure sensitive data with built-in password management functionalities.
+This application enables users to efficiently navigate the Windows file system, execute cmd-let operations, and file encryption and decryption.
+It also supports multi-language program compilation with a single command and users can secure sensitive data with built-in password management functionalities.

-# Motivation Behind the Project

-SecureShell Terminal was born out of our interest for cybersecurity and the desire to create a tool that bridges the gap between traditional command-line interfaces and modern security practices.
-We aimed to explore and implement secure file handling, encryption, password management, and compilation of code files from scratch.

 # Key Features